simonbesteiro-codurance/codurances-katas/java/README.md

 A valid password should meet the following requirements:

 	 - Have more than 8 characters
-	 - Contains a capital letter
+	 - Contains a uppercase
 	 - Contains a lowercase
 	 - Contains a number
 	 - Contains an underscore
+     - Has capital case

 # Technical requirements: